- PAIN

 it assured moderation in the plaintiff's choice of a switch.

-n.
-A North American Indian, whose skin is not red -- at least not on the outside.
+- n.
+A North American Indian, whose skin is not red -- at least not on

 The Sultan said: "There's evidence abundant